amd/quark-documentation/docs/pytorch/tutorial_mx.rst

 ----------

-Congratulations, if you've done all of the above, you should now have a model quantized with MX datatypes that you can perform inference with.
+Congratulations, if you've done all of the above, you should now have a model quantized with MX data types that you can perform inference with.

 You should also hopefully have a better understanding of what MX actually means and why you might want to use it.